Elizabeth Aritonang

 Email: earitonang@austin.utexas.edu

-Prior to attending UT Austin, she worked for the New York State Assembly Ways and Means committee as the Senior Legislative Budget Analyst, working primarily on elementary and secondary education, as well as State libraries.
-Elizabeth is currently working as a Graduate Research Assistant at the Meadows Center for Preventing Educational Risk.
+Prior to attending UT Austin, Elizabeth worked for the New York State Assembly Ways and Means Committee as a Senior Legislative Budget Analyst.
+In this role, she primarily covered elementary and secondary education policy, as well as state public libraries.